 Theories Behind Impression Management

-The social context determines what type of impression management techniques people use.
-In professional settings, individuals focus on building a strong reputation and demonstrating socioemotional skills like empathy and adaptability.
-In personal relationships, they may emphasize qualities that align with socially desirable behavior, such as kindness or humor.
+The social context in which an individual finds himself/herself influences the types of impression management strategies that are used.
+In professional settings, individuals are more concerned with building a strong reputation and demonstrating socio-emotional skills such as empathy and flexibility.
+In personal relationships, individuals are more concerned with exhibiting socially desirable traits, such as kindness and humor.

-Motives play a crucial role in impression management.
-Some people seek approval and belonging, while others aim for power or influence.
-Strong human relationships depend on emotional intelligence, which helps people navigate social situations effectively.
-By understanding how motives and social cues shape self-presentation, individuals can manage impressions in a way that supports their personal and professional success.
+The motivations behind an individual’s impression management efforts are critical.
+Some individuals are motivated by a desire for approval and affiliation, while others are motivated by a desire for power and influence.
+Strong human relationships rely heavily on emotional intelligence, which allows individuals to successfully navigate social situations.
+By understanding how motivations and social cues affect an individual’s self-presentation, individuals can manage impressions to promote their personal and professional success.

 Impression Management in the Digital Age